Bit-Camp-IO/E-Fashion_BackEnd/README.md

 The Swagger documentation provides details about the available API endpoints, request and response formats, and how to use the API effectively.

+## Features

+### Firebase Notifications

+- **Real-time Notifications**: Send instant notifications to users.
+- **Various Notification Types**: Differentiate between general, message, and order status notifications.
+- **User-Centric**: Address specific users or broadcast messages to everyone.
+- **Notification History**: Store notifications for future reference.

+### Real-Time Chat with Socket.io

+E-Fash backend supports real-time chat functionality for customer support using Socket.io.
+This feature fosters seamless communication between users.

+### Email Integration

+We've integrated email capabilities for various essential functions, such as order confirmations, password resets, and important notifications.
+This integration ensures that you receive critical information in your inbox promptly.

+## Authentication

+- **JWT Tokens**: Secure user authentication and authorization using JSON Web Tokens.
+- **Google Authentication**: Enable users to log in seamlessly with their Google accounts.
+- **Password Reset**: Allow users to reset their passwords using email-based one-time passwords (OTPs).

 ## Scripts
 - `npm start`: Start the application in development mode.
 - `npm run start-production`: Start the application in production mode.